bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-shares.md

   from share creation to present for transactions by that account on the share in question.

 * A data-table is kept of every non-zero balance.
-Any balance record2 that would become zero by a Grant or Swap is deleted.
+Any balance record that would become zero by a Grant or Swap is deleted.